-"All response plans should now have an AI dimension embedded in them," says Jonathan Kewley, "including how organisations respond to deepfakes, data poisoning or compromise of AI-driven systems.
+"All response plans should now have an AI dimension embedded in them," says Jonathan Kewley, a Partner and Co-Chair of the Global Tech Group at Clifford Chance, "including how organisations respond to deepfakes, data poisoning or compromise of AI-driven systems.
 Threats are evolving rapidly - and in the coming years we may face risks that today still feel theoretical, including those linked to quantum computing."

-See our latest publications:
+See our latest publication:

-[When the lights go out: Navigating leadership in the face of cyber threats](#)
+- [When the lights go out: Navigating leadership in the face of cyber threats](#)